dmarticus/dmarticus.github.io/_posts/2026-02-02-spinning-the-wheel.md

 What if the answer is actually no?
 What if I'm slowly trading away the thing that made me good at this — the deep, hard-won understanding — for speed and fun?
 What if the speed is the bribe?

 Recent research suggests this isn't just paranoia.
-A randomized experiment from Anthropic found that AI assistance impaired developers' conceptual understanding, code reading, and debugging abilities—without even delivering significant efficiency gains on average.[^anthropic-skills] Only the interaction patterns that involved genuine cognitive engagement preserved learning outcomes.
+A randomized experiment from Anthropic found that AI assistance impaired developers' conceptual understanding, code reading, and debugging abilities – without even delivering significant efficiency gains on average.[^anthropic-skills] Only the interaction patterns that involved genuine cognitive engagement preserved learning outcomes.
 Their conclusion: "AI-enhanced productivity is not a shortcut to competence."

 But knowing that doesn't tell me what to do.
-I don't want to stop using these tools—they're too good, and the work is too fun.
+I don't want to stop using these tools – they're too good, and the work is too fun.
 A friend texted me yesterday: "What a time to be alive and programming, eh?"
 It really is.
 I'm locked in at the casino, the games are as good as they've ever been, and I'm watching myself play more than ever.
 The best I can do is pay attention.

 ---